PatonaIM/teamified-accounts/docs/api/api-documentation-guidelines.md

 # API Documentation Guidelines

 ## Overview
-This document provides guidelines for maintaining comprehensive API documentation using Swagger/OpenAPI in the Teamified EOR Portal project.
+This document provides guidelines for maintaining comprehensive API documentation using Swagger/OpenAPI in the Teamified Accounts project.

 ## Documentation Standards